 Ministries with children and youth are supported by the Children and Youth Council, made up of parishioners who work to ensure that our younger members are involved in all aspects of parish life.
-Their mission is to empower children and youth to claim their place—now—as full members of the church community; to grow in the knowledge of our Christian religion; and to deepen their faith and moral development.
-We also have begun to include children and youth in our annual Stewardship Campaign.
-Click here for a link to the pledge card developed by children and youth this year.
+Their mission is to empower children and youth to claim their place—right now—as full members of the church community; to grow in the knowledge of our Christian tradition; and to deepen their faith and moral development.
 Our children are not our future — they are our present.

 Catechesis of the Good Shepherd.

 CGS has been described as the intersection of two mysteries: the mystery of God, and the mystery of the child.
 This intersection occurs in the atrium, the name given to the place where children meet for catechesis.
 Catechists (Sunday school teachers) undergo a minimum of 90 hours of intensive theological training in preparation for their work.
-They are assisted by “atrium volunteers,” who receive less-intensive training to assist children in their learning, and to assure them of their value in our parish life.
+They are assisted by trained atrium volunteers, who assist children in their learning and assure them of their value in our parish life.
 We practice CGS every Sunday, from September to June.
 At the end of their time in the atrium, children join the congregation in time to receive communion.
 This visibly affirms their central role in the parish.

 Summer Sacred Arts.